How Supreme Court Elections Set the Stage for Coming Battles, from Voting to Abortion

 On one side, Democrats expanded their majority on Michigan’s supreme court.
 In Kentucky, a candidate who ran with the backing of Democrats flipped a seat held by a retiring conservative justice.
 In Mississippi, a conservative justice endorsed by the state GOP suffered a shock defeat.
 Montanans maintained a liberal lean on their court, likely keeping it a thorn on the side of GOP leaders.
 And Governor Tim Walz’s appointees prevailed in Minnesota.

-Republicans, meanwhile, expanded their majorities on the supreme courts of both North Carolina and Ohio, leaving Democrats with just one seat in each.
+Republicans, meanwhile, expanded their majority on the supreme court in Ohio, leaving Democrats with just one seat, and they may do the same in North Carolina, pending final results.
 Conservative justices in Arizona survived a campaign to oust them over their decision to revive a long-buried abortion ban.
 Texas’ high courts jumped further to the right even if their partisan composition—all GOP judges—didn’t change.
 The elections are also likely to embolden conservatives in Arkansas and Oklahoma.

 Bolts walks you through each supreme court race that took place last week, state by state: